adobe/sbmc/README.md

 The quickest way to get started is to run the code from a Docker image.
 Proceed as follows:

-1. Download and install Docker <https://www.docker.com/> TODO: instructions for this
+1. Download and install Docker <https://www.docker.com/> on your machine.

 2. To enable GPU acceleration in your Docker instance, install the NVidia container toolkit: <https://github.com/NVIDIA/nvidia-docker>.